 Eventually, vehicles will be talking to other nearby vehicles, is a coordinated effort to avoid crashes, and other safety-related issues.
 In fact, the NHTSA has ask for input from the various vehicle manufacturers on this very issue.
 And, when vehicle WiFi networks are integrated with on-board Navi systems, it is possible to use the information to pinpoint your location, and offer alternative routing.
 Or, to even send advertisements for businesses you're driving close to!
 Sound big brother-ish to be sure, but there is even a more insidious nature to it.

 First, there are currently no fed laws or regulations covering what can be uploaded, or downloaded for that matter.
 So anyone with a bit of computer savvy, will know exactly where you are, what you're doing, and in some cases, what you're saying as well!

 Then there is the issue of hacking.
 At a recent CES show in Las Vegas, a demonstration was held, showing how easy it is to hack into a vehicle's WiFi system.
 Key fob duplication, BlueTooth®, and Internet connections were all used to gain access to various vehicles.
 In one case, the vehicle was started, and moved, all by remote control!
 The old axiom about forewarned is forearmed speaks well here.
 If nothing else, choose your passwords wisely, and hope they aren't uploaded as well!

-Within the next few years, all passenger vehicles sold in the US will be required to have collision-avoidance systems.
+Next year, all passenger vehicles sold in the US will be required to have collision-avoidance systems.
 These systems use radar and/or infrared sensors to detect an impending collision, in front or along side (lane-change collision avoidance).
 Acting in conjunction with the ABS, the VSS, the cruise-control system (if being used), and the electrically-assisted steering, these systems can literally out-think the driver!
 All of these systems are interconnected via the various data bus systems as discussed below.